-City of Albany-Department of Planning
+City of Albany-Department of Building and Regulatory Compliance

-We will request from the Department of Planning permits for the renovation of the property.
+We will request permits from the Department of Building and Regulatory Compliance for the renovation of the property.
 These permits are routine in nature and will not require special approvals.

 Department of Housing and Community Renewal/Homes for Working Families/NYS Housing Tax Credits